Susanna Fogel

 Susanna Fogel is an American director, screenwriter and author, best known for co-writing the 2019 film Booksmart and for co-writing and directing the 2018 action/comedy The Spy Who Dumped Me.
 Her many accolades include a DGA Award and nominations at the BAFTA Film Awards, the Primetime Emmy Awards and the WGA Awards.

 Early life and education

 Fogel was born in Providence, Rhode Island, where her parents were both faculty at Brown University.
 Her father is the neuropsychiatrist and Harvard Medical School professor Barry S. Fogel, who founded the American Neuropsychiatric Association, and her mother, Margaret Selkin Fogel, is a psychologist.
 Her grandfather, Daniel Fogel, was a personal lawyer to Los Angeles Mayor Tom Bradley.
 Her uncle, Jeremy Fogel, is a former United States district judge of the United States District Court for the Northern District of California.
 She graduated from Concord Academy in 1998.

-In the summer before her senior year in college, she worked for James Schamus while he was producing Ang Lee's The Hulk.
+In the summer before her senior year in college, she worked for James Schamus while he was producing Ang Lee's Hulk.
 She graduated from Columbia University in 2002.
 At Columbia, she was a writer of its 2001 Varsity Show.
 Her classmates included television writer and producer Lang Fisher.